Code-Institute-Submissions/ThomasMSmit-Online-Cookbook_JuneSub/README.md

 Error: Heroku code=H10 ImportError: cannot import name 'ContextVar' from 'werkzeug.local'.

 Fix: Changed werkzeug version to a more recent one, as that seemed to be the problem.

+Bug: When changing username, recipes created on the previous username stay linked to that username.
+Because of this you cannot edit these recipes anymore with your new username.

+Not Fixed: Due to time constrains I was not able to fix this issue.

 ## Deployment